The Basics: Overview

 Are there any side effects from shots?

 Side effects from shots are usually mild and only last a short time.
+The most common side effect is pain or redness where the shot was given.
 Some children have no side effects at all.
 Ask the doctor what to expect after your child’s shots.

 Shots are very safe.